MIguelMestre1/SSCtrab1/README.md

 2. Open another terminal and run the client

    - When running for the first time, it will ask to set the password for future use
-   - It will also create the keystore and generate clientAESKey and clientHMACKey
+   - It will also create the keystore and generate clientKey, clientHMACKey and keywordKey

 3. To upload a file to the server